 UPS packages can be held at different locations, which include a UPS Access Point (ours is at a nearby CVS), a UPS Store, or a customer center.
 You’ll need to pick it up upon your return from vacation.

 There is also an option within the My Choice free account to deliver to a neighbor or to change the delivery date.
 However, these options aren’t free, so you won’t want to do it too often.
 You’ll also need to keep an eye on your My Choice account so you’ll be able to anticipate the package delivery.
 This can be especially tricky around the holiday season when you may have to track multiple packages.

 Amazon Vacation Hold

 You may not think about Amazon as a shipping company, but often packages purchased from Amazon are delivered directly by them.
 It’s not always easy to know which carrier will deliver the item until after it ships.

-Amazon mail delivered by them can’t be held, so it’s best not to order anything to be delivered while you are away.
+Amazon mail delivered by them can’t be held on a vacation hold, so it’s best not to order anything to be delivered while you are away.
 If you have an Amazon subscribe and save monthly shipment, check to see when items will arrive.
 I usually prefer to change the date to something weeks away, because subscribe and save items aren’t always delivered on the exact expected date.

 Even if I don’t expect any mail, I’ll usually alert a neighbor that we are traveling.
 That way, if anything is unexpectedly delivered, they’ll be able to safely store it for us until we return.